 Iceland Real Estate: Purchasing Your Dream Home

 Having your ‘home sweet home’ board outside a property in Iceland is a wonderful idea for many reasons.
 Living in Iceland has a lot of advantages: the scenic beauty makes this place absolute heaven, the crime rate is almost unheard of, local people are very friendly, the culture is extremely rich, and most importantly, the healthcare and educational systems are excellent.
 Whatever your reasons to invest in Iceland real estate are, this beautiful island welcomes its foreign buyers with open arms and beautiful land to build their happy place on.

 Purchasing Iceland Property as a Foreigner

 If we look at the statistics, the trend shows that many visitors get so much attached to this place that they end up looking for a residential property.
 Most of the visitors (around 27%) are from the United States, 16% are from the United Kingdom, 7% from Germany, 5% from Canada, 4.6% from France, and almost 4% are from China.
-Not only do the foreigners show interest in Iceland real estate, but a large number of Icelanders living overseas also invest in a second home in their country.
+Not only do the foreigners show interest in Iceland real estate, but many Icelanders living overseas also invest in a second home in their country.
 This results in high demand for houses for sale in Iceland, especially after the economic recovery following the 2008–2011 financial meltdown.